-Our world maps showed considerable geographical heterogeneity in external wealth changes at the country level.
-We now refine our analysis and estimate the distributions of bilateral valuations gains and losses during 2007-2008.
+valuations gains and losses during 2007-2008.
 Balance of payment data and international investment positions are based on the concept of residency.
 This concept is not fully adequate to analyze risk sharing in the international economy.
 Ideally, we would like to have data on final ownership of assets.
 These data do not exist for portfolio investment or FDI however, for which we will have to assume that residency and ownership coincide.
-The presence of important financial links with offshore financial centres, which act merely as intermediate financial platforms distort further the geographical picture of our data.18 All our results are therefore subjected to these limitations.
+The presence of important financial links with offshore financial centers, which act merely as intermediate financial platforms distort further the geographical picture of our data.
+All our results are therefore subjected to these limitations.
 A second important difficulty is the estimation of bilateral investment positions and bilateral flows in different asset classes.
 Kubelec and Sa (2010) and Milesi-Ferretti, Strobbe and Tamirisa (2010) have done pioneering work in trying to estimate bilateral investment positions.
-Nevertheless, data limitations remain severe in terms of country coverage in particular and availability of data at market value (see the appendix for a more detailed discussion of data issues).19
+Nevertheless, data limitations remain severe in terms of country coverage in particular and availability of data at market value (see the online appendix for a more detailed discussion of data issues).